 My short answer is “as many as you can,” but my long answer considers that you are probably limited in terms of how many days you are traveling in Alaska and how much else you want to see.

-That said, the ideal number of days to spend in Denali National Park is 2-3 days.
+That said, the ideal number of days to spend in Denali National Park is 2 or 3 days.
 With at least two days, you’ll have plenty of time to sample what the Denali area has to offer, and with a third day, you’ll probably get to experience everything you want to.

-Assuming you follow my advice and give yourself 2-3 days in Denali, here’s my suggested Denali National Park itinerary to help you finish planning.
+Assuming you follow my advice and give yourself 2 or 3 days in Denali, here’s my suggested Denali National Park itinerary to help you finish planning.

 A 2- or 3-Day Denali National Park Itinerary